 Subpart A. Transfer of courses that are comparable or equivalent.
 A receiving system college or university shall accept courses in transfer that it determines to be comparable or equivalent to specific courses it offers.

 Subpart B. Transfer of courses that are not comparable or not equivalent.
 College-level courses accepted in transfer by a system college or university that are determined to be not comparable or not equivalent to specific courses taught at the receiving college or university shall be accepted as electives.

 Part 5.
 Official Repository of Course Equivalents.
-The Degree Audit and Reporting System (DARS) and u.select database (and successor databases) housed within the Office of the Chancellor shall be the official repository of course equivalencies between system colleges and universities.
+The Degree Audit and Reporting System (DARS) and u.select database (and successor databases) housed within the system office shall be the official repository of course equivalencies between system colleges and universities.
 Each system college and university shall be responsible for ensuring the accuracy and completeness of course equivalencies listed for courses offered by that college or university.
 A course offered by a system college or university that is listed as the equivalent of a course at the receiving system college or university shall be accepted in transfer as that course by the receiving system college or university with no additional documentation required from the student.

 Part 6.
 System College or University Transfer Policy.
 Each system college or university shall implement a policy to address transfer of course credit consistent with the requirements of this policy and Procedure 3.21.1 Undergraduate Course Credit Transfer.

 Part 7.
 Disseminating Information.
 Each system college or university shall publish its transfer policy and shall make information about credit transfer and course equivalencies, including links to MinnesotaTransfer.org and u.select, readily available on its website.